Von Miller: 2022

 On March 16, 2022, Miller signed with the Buffalo Bills on a six-year, $120 million deal.
-In his debut with the team, he recorded two sacks, two QB hits, and three tackles for loss in a 31–10 Bills victory over his former team, the Los Angeles Rams in the NFL Kickoff Game.
+In his debut with the team, he recorded two sacks, two quarterback hits, and three tackles for loss in a 31–10 Bills victory over his former team, the Rams in the NFL Kickoff Game.
 During a Thanksgiving Day game in Detroit against the Lions, Miller exited with an apparent knee injury.
-The next day, Miller was confirmed to be out for at least 2-4 weeks.
+The next day, Miller was confirmed to be out for at least 2–4 weeks.
 He was placed on injured reserve on December 1, 2022.
 During exploratory surgery on his knee, Miller was found to have torn his ACL and would miss the remainder of the season.
+He had suffered the same injury in the same knee as a Bronco, nine years earlier in December 2013.